bitwarden/help/_articles/importing/import-from-1password.md

 tags: [import, 1password]
 ---

-Importing your data from 1Password into bitwarden is easy.
+Importing your data from 1Password into Bitwarden is easy.
 1Password has two versions of their application: 1Password 4 and 1Password 6.
 Depending on which operating system and version of 1Password and you are using, follow the proper steps below.

 ## Export Your 1Password 1pif Logins